Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Jan10, Coder Guo is so professional.
+He build the

 Jan9, get my HK passport, plan to fly on next Monday.
 If i don't have HK bank card, receive money from abroad is impossible.

 Jan6, I think the AI voice in Doubao is fun, why not add Donald Trump's voice in SeeLayer?